Wheat is a common food allergen, especially in children.

 What is the evolution of a wheat allergy?

-In the majority of cases, an allergy to wheat disappears, often before adulthood.
+In the majority of cases, an allergy to wheat (IgE mediated, or of the anaphylactic kind) disappears, often before adulthood.